DaviddNie/ScrewDrivingBot1/README.md

 ### ROS Packages
 - **movement**
   (services and publisher model for communicating with the UR5e)
-  - Subtask 1
-  - Subtask 2
+  - N/A
 - **vision**
   (Centroid locating services and publisher model)
   - Vision Server
 - **end_effector**
   (end_effector related publisher and control algo)
-  - Subtask 1
+  - end_effector (Server offering services such as screwdriving, light on/off, status report)
+  - arduino_serial (For bridging Arduino and ROS2)
 - **brain**
 - - brain
 - **interfaces**